ConjurTech/slate/source/includes/rest/_authentication.html.md

 `7b226170706c65223a225a222c22626c6f636b636861696e223a226e656f222c2274696d657374616d70223a313532393338303835397d`
 3. The length of this string is `110`, divide this by 2 to get `55`
 4. Convert `55` to hexadecimal to get `37`
-5. Zero pad `37` into a two digit string if needed.
-In this case `37` is already two digits so no padding is needed, but if the value was something like `8` then it should be padded to become `08`
+5. Convert `37` into a prefixed, zero padded hex string using [neon-js.u.num2varint()](https://github.com/CityOfZion/neon-js/blob/44b27057b1e17c7b36add8d952f2651f65cd3bd1/packages/neon-core/src/u/convert.ts#L172).
+In this case `37` is already two digits so no padding or prefix is needed.
+If the value was something like `8` then it must be padded to become `08`.
+Lengths greater than 0xfc will have a prefix byte prepended (0xfd-0xff depending on length).
 6. Form a string by concatenating `37`, and the result of (2) to get:
 `377b226170706c65223a225a222c22626c6f636b636861696e223a226e656f222c2274696d657374616d70223a313532393338303835397d`
 7. Prepend `010001f0` and append `0000` to (6) to get: